The mp3 History

 Fraunhofer IIS starts with the sales of the mp3 software over the Internet.
 Shortly after, an Australian student buys the software via a stolen credit card number and makes it publicly available.
 The stolen software spread quickly worldwide.

-Worldspace Radio chooses mp3 for audio coding.
+In the same year, Worldspace Radio chooses mp3 for audio coding.

 1997